-After rumors of an impeding disturbance among the laboring class began to surface, the local government sent a despatch to Denmark for support.
+After rumors of an impending disturbance among the laboring class began to surface, the local government sent a despatch to Denmark for support.

-They sent the cruiser, Valkyrien with a complement of approximately 230 men.
+They sent the cruiser, HMS Valkyrien with a complement of approximately 230 men.

 Upon her arrival, she was welcomed warmly with the customary salutes and flags.